Course Details – 15th – 18th August ’19

-The 2018 Quadrathon course will be same as 2017 course i.e. Anti clockwise around Inishowen and starting and finishing in Moville.
+The 2019 Quadrathon course will be same as 2018 course i.e. Anti clockwise around Inishowen and starting and finishing in Moville.

 A separate route each day – travelling over 104.8 mile of coastal roads around Inishowen 100 / Wild Atlantic Way scenic route.
 The routes are a mass of beautiful scenery and dotted with historical landmarks and small friendly towns and villages.
 The perfectly balanced choice of course each day and our added hospitality and care for runners are what make this event so Unique and a ell earned reputation of the “best of its kind in Ireland or Europe“, not our words but those of past participants testimonials which are indisputably the “proof of the pudding”.

 Extreme North races require a little more endurance than normal flat marathon courses.
 Essentially it’s a certified marathon distance stripped back to its origins of endurance with your body clock, as opposed to your stop watch confirming that you have just completed a real endurance test.